 History of Sandwich

-Before Europeans arrived, the land along the Detroit River was home to the four Indian tribes that made up the Huron or Wyandotte Confederacy – Ottawas, Potawotamis, Wyandots and Chippewa – the so-called Neutral Nations.
+Before Europeans arrived, the land along the Detroit River was home to the four First Nations tribes that made up the Huron or Wyandotte Confederacy – Ottawas, Potawotamis, Wyandots and Chippewa – the so-called Neutral Nations.

 As early as 1640, Jesuit missionaries, French explorers and fur traders, such as Etienne Brulé, and the hardy voyageurs from Montreal were commonplace along the river.
 In 1701, Lord Cadillac and his soldiers planted the fleur-de-lis on the North side of the river, declared the territory for France and built Fort Pontchartrain du Détroit (Detroit).
 Here, they established the first European settlement in the Windsor-Detroit area.